advanced-security/secret-scanning-custom-patterns/configs/README.md

 **Comments / Notes:**

-- Checks for all github action susing a version that isn't a pinned SHA-1 commit hash
+- Checks for all github actions using a version that isn't a pinned SHA-1 commit hash

 - Checks for uses: org name / repo name @ string under 40 characters

-- Not case sensative
+- Not case sensitive

-- exclude all actions in actions, github and advanced-security repo
+- Exclude all actions in actions, github and advanced-security repo

 <details>